Union covenant alliancelifepartners for Chandra-6

-There are numerous threats to life during periods of the lord of 8th-from-Chandra These are mainly threats to the emotional identity but also can be physical downstream to the Chandra-ruled bodily systems such as body liquids needed for digestion, cyclic hormone production, liquid-transport, and drainage of lymph.
+There may be numerous threats to life during bhukti of activator of the revolutionary, emotionally turbulent, perpetually transformative, trauma-inducing 8th-from-Chandra These are mainly threats to the emotional identity but also can be physical downstream to the Chandra-ruled bodily systems such as body liquids needed for digestion, cyclic hormone production, liquid-transport, and drainage of lymph.

-Chandra-6 = karmicly predisposed to be exploited by caretakers, nurturing females or mother-types .
+Chandra-6 = pre-incarnationally plannedly predisposed to be exploited by caretakers, nurturing Feminine Nativities or mother-types .

 The mother or mother-type primary caretaker (and those who fraudulently pose as a mother) are themselves victimized, drained by their work, pressed into service (by survival needs or by their own desires).

-Relationships with all females throughout life are negatively impacted.
-The women in one's life are tired and overworked.
+Relationships with caretaker-figures throughout life are negatively impacted.
+The maternal figures in one's life are generally tired and overworked.

 Ironically, such a mother is often a worker in health services or public welfare support.
-This mother may offer top quality professional service to outsiders, yet her own children become those to whom she can attend only when she has completed all other duties.
+This mother may offer top quality professional service to outsiders, Yet, her own children become those to whom she can attend only when she has completed all other duties.
 The mother is a worker in some outside workplace; the children are the children of a servant.
-Her service may be highly professionalized if the lord of 6 is auspicious.
+Her service may be highly professionalized if rogesha -6 is benevolent.
 However, in the case of this mother,"the cobbler's children have no shoes ".

-Emotional victimization of the type indicated by Soma's rashi, drishti, and position of the bhava pati.
+Emotional victimization [being eaten] of the type indicated by Soma's rashi, drishti, and position of the bhava pati.